7RU7H/CTFs/HackTheBox/Retired-Machines/Acute/Acute-Helped-Through.md

 - Password reuse, password reuse
 - Weird Admin scripts exist in real life, Uber 2022

 Had a pretty terrible couple of days, awhile still being healthy and solved some more administrative issues.
 No boxes were done and I am returningto power through the next exam like 12 hours brutality fun-time-fail-and-fix.
 One day in one day off.
 I need a good five hours of fun and practical learning and recall.
 These streams are great for that as Al is always either two steps ahead of me or I am ahead by a step whiel he is using the other half of his brain to throw out questions, testing the audience and answering questions about relevant cyber security questions.
 [Alh4zr3d](https://www.youtube.com/watch?v=IRSm7kalGPY) stream and after following along I will read 0xDF writeup on this and another from another source.

 If I ever am fortunate enough to be a part of a group people hacking away I am definite wqant to bring this kind of style - with less noisey and shouty American(I like it but I dont think in the same room as other it would work as well) and more Ed Skoudis or Marcus Hutchins(although with more exciting than calm) though.
 How can ever burnout with a group learning and doing stuff together.
 Edit he pulls a Bob Ross on the stream so my comments here somewhat muted.

+#### Returning in 2023

+Watching along for the big giveaway on the [Alh4zr3d stream](https://www.twitch.tv/alh4zr3d) .
+I notice that there is no Beyond Root section and general text so I will add it while finishing [[Reddish-Helped-Through]], hopefully... but hanging out with everyone on stream and tightening up this Helped-Through.
+While quickly skimming my notes I realsied the trolls had won and voted for this nightmare machine.
+Poor Al, I won marbles, by default coming 1st, but not 69th so this was emotional very disonnant - both amazing and real concern that Al heading for malding of a lifetime.

 ## Recon